 As in the case of the original dissertation proposal, the best way to ensure approval of the final dissertation is to work closely with the members of the committee throughout the process.
 If the dissertation is not approved, the dissertation supervisor, in consultation with the rest of the committee, will make a list of necessary changes in writing, provided to the student within one week of the Exam.
 Once the dissertation committee and the graduate chair are satisfied that the revised dissertation successfully reflects the changes, the student will be permitted to schedule a new Exam.

-If the dissertation is successfully defended early in the semester, the Graduate Division will waive the tuition for that term.
-(The tuition waiver deadline is always the same as the end of the Drop Period as listed on the University calendar.)
+If the dissertation is successfully defended early in the semester – before the end of the fifth week – the Graduate Division will waive the tuition for that term.
 The waiver is only for tuition: students are responsible for the general fee, health insurance, and any other charges on their bursar account.
 Note also that students who are extended the courtesy tuition waiver have one month from the waiver date to make any required revisions and deposit their dissertations in the Graduate Division office.

 As the dissertation work reaches an end, the student will need to complete various steps to ensure graduation on schedule.
 The formal diploma ceremony is in May; if graduation is delayed until August, the student can participate in this ceremony only if certain steps are taken by early May, including certification by the committee that the student is expected to be done in time for the August degree.
 Otherwise August graduates, like December graduates, are invited to the following May ceremony.